SĀPH (Suction Activated Patent Hemostasis)

 Designed to:

-• Reduce pressure-related pain and discomfort
+• reduce pressure-related pain and discomfort

-• Preserve arterial flow to help prevent RAO
+• preserve arterial flow to help prevent RAO

-• Minimize complication rates and the need for re-intervention
+• minimize complication rates and the need for re-intervention

-• Be completely topical—no sutures, implants, or subdermal components
+• be completely topical—no sutures, implants, or subdermal components

 Clinical data on file